Continuing Education

 Why so many different words (religious trauma, spiritual abuse, high-control religion, etc.) to describe the topic?

 This topic is a relatively new discussion in the mental health field and there is no specific clinical language to describe the experience and presentation of religious trauma.
 The impact is real, and folks are presenting to therapy with symptoms rooted in harmful experiences within religious contexts.
 However, various terms have been developed to describe these experiences and presentations.
-Participants will learn more about terminology during this continuing education workshop.
+The Religious Trauma 101 training will offer an introduction to some of the language commonly used to describe these experiences.
+The training entitled Religious Trauma: What Is It and How Can I Treat It? will provide vocabularly and more detailed information regarding the developmental impacts of religious harm.

 Why is this topic important?
 What if I don’t want to work with religious stuff with clients?

 What if my religious or spiritual practices are important to me?
-Is this training focused on the idea that religion is bad?
+Are these trainings focused on the idea that religion is bad?

-This training is not focused on the idea that all religious or faith practices are bad.
-Rather, the training is designed to help mental health professionals understand some of the ways that religious or spiritual systems/practices can be harmful.
-All mental health professionals are welcome to attend this training, and will be respected, regardless of religious beliefs.
+The trainings listed on this page are anti-harm, not anti-religion.
+This means they are not focused on the idea that all religious or faith practices are bad.
+Rather, they designed to help mental health professionals understand some of the ways that religious or spiritual systems/practices can be harmful.
+All mental health professionals are welcome to attend this training, and will be respected, regardless of religious beliefs or other intersectional identities.

 What technology will I need in order to attend?